intel/intel-inb-manageability/docs/In-Band Manageability Developer Guide.md

 AppArmor Permissions:
 ---------------------

-Make sure the tool or script path used in [Section 7.2](#aota-updates) has AppArmor permissions granted to execute the firmware update.
+Make sure the tool or script path used in [FOTA Manifest Parameter Values](Manifest%20Parameters.md#FOTA) has AppArmor permissions granted to execute the firmware update.

 For example, the tool or script used to update an Intel NUC  is located at */usr/bin/UpdateBIOS.sh*.